cookietriestoprogram/csarch2s14group9documentation/README.md

 ![Booth setup pt 3](setup4.jpg)
 - Our exhibit showcased the evolution of transactional systems through components such as EMV chip cards and readers for enhanced security, alongside NFC technology demonstrating the rise of contactless transactions.

+- Seeing that the setup was effective, on both days, the booth setup was the same.

 ---